Top Microcontroller Projects | Microcontroller Project Ideas

 Circuit for LPG Leakage Detector

-This project is available at: LPG Leakage Detector
+This project is available at LPG Leakage Detector

-Solar Tracker System
+14. Solar Tracker System

 Solar energy is coming up as a major source of energy.
 The need of the hour is renewable energy resources with cheap running costs.
 With the current systems for solar energy harvesting, we have high production only at fixed times mostly noon.
-This project proposes a dual axis solar tracker system that increases the productivity by a significant margin.
-This project is available at: Solar Tracker
+This project proposes a dual-axis solar tracker system that increases productivity by a significant margin.

-Odometer Based Microcontroller Project
+15. Odometer-Based Microcontroller Project

 This next project describes how to build a digital speedometer-cum-odometer for your motorbike.
-The circuit uses a microcontroller, an LCD display and some commonly available components.
+The circuit uses a microcontroller, an LCD display, and some commonly available components.
 It is a better alternative to the mechanical speedometer and even a beginner with minimal skill level can assemble it.
-This project is available at: Odometer

-Microcontroller-Based Tachometer
+16. Microcontroller-Based Tachometer

 A tachometer is nothing but a simple electronic digital transducer.
 Normally, it is used for measuring the speed of a rotating shaft.
 The number of revolutions per minute (rpm) is valuable information for understanding any rotational system.
 This easy-to-make photoelectric tachometer measures the rpm of most shop-floor tools and many household machines without any mechanical or electrical interface.

-Circuit of microcontroller-based tachometer
+Circuit of the microcontroller-based tachometer

-This project is available at: Microcontroller-Based Tachometer
+This project is available at the Microcontroller-Based Tachometer

 This is in no way an exhaustive list.
 New ideas keep coming up from time to time.
 If you have any such microcontroller projects, we would welcome them through the contacts email.